 Hence, the standard view encounters problems whether or not one accepts the possibility of coercive offers.
 We think that the standard account can be improved by appealing to the notion of pro tanto wrong.
 Notably, in threatening jail or fine, the government is threatening a pro tanto wrong.
 We think a similar point can salvage intuitions about coercive offers; Early Medication Offer involves violating autonomy rights, but note that these are only pro tanto rights because their violation in Early Medication Offer is permissible.
 Hence, we suggest revising the standard account to take coercion as either a threat to make a target agent worse off relative to their pro tanto rights unless the agent accedes to a demand, or an offer that involves violating their pro tanto rights where the alternative to the offer, while not involving a rights violation as with threats, is not a reasonable choice for the agent.
 In Early Medication Offer, the physicians helps make it true that the patient has no reasonable choice other than to accept their offer, but the offer itself involves a pro tanto rights violation.

 Obviously, we cannot fully defend this view here.
-Moreover, we have outlined a general view, but not sufficiently detailed necessary and sufficient conditions of coercion.
-Presumably, not just any threat to violate pro tanto rights or offer involving such violation should suffice for coercion.
+One challenge is that not just any threat to violate pro tanto rights or rights-violating offer should suffice for coercion.
 For instance, assuming that there is a claim against being exploited, any threat of exploitation or offer involving it would thereby be coercive, but the distinction between exploitation and coercion seems deeper than this.
-Nevertheless, the problem of outlining the right sorts of rights is not unique to our view but applies to the standard view as well and demands resolution from any party subscribing to it.
+Nevertheless, the problem of outlining the right sorts of rights is not unique to our view, but applies to the standard view as well.

 However, to conclude, we can point to the implications it may have for monetary offers to participate in biomedical research.
 One might think that researchers rarely have specific obligations qua researcher to potential participants before the research process begins.
 For instance, everyone, including researchers, has duties to help the poor and the third world, but those are not duties to do so through research and can be discharged in various ways—perhaps, e.g., by giving to charity organizations.
 Hence, participants are seldom made worse-off relative to their existing pro tanto rights, and as such could not meet the standard we suggest.
 However, others believe that interactions between researchers and subjects do create entitlements of the subjects against the researchers, such as to give ancillary duties, like (Richardson 2012).
 If so, then any research that violates that right, but creates an offer to incentivize subjects that would not return them to the baseline of such a right may be coercive.